MKuranowski/MKuranowski/README.md

 ### Hello there! 👋

-I'm Mikołaj Kuranowski, a software developer from Warsaw, Poland.
-I do a lot of work realted to open transportation data.
+I'm Miko Kuranowski, a software developer from Warsaw, Poland.
+I do a lot of work related to open transportation data.

 Here are some fancy stats: